alastair-droop/qsubsec/docs/qsubsec.md

 If either of the template file or token files start with a well-formed URL scheme (for example `https://`), they will be treated as URLs. **NB**: Currently, URL processing is very  limited.

+## Submission Formats

+When using the `-s` flag to submit jobs, qsubsec will attempt to submit the generated template code using the specified format (specified using `-f`).
+Currently, there are three possible formats:

+### `-f qsub`

+When using `-f qsub` the generated code will be passed to `qsub`.

+### `-f bash`

+When using `-f bash`, each generated section is passed to a separate background shell subprocesses. `qsubsec` will not wait until one section completes before submitting the next.
+Thus, all sections will run concurrently.
+This allows for rapid execution of multiple templates, but runs the danger of filling up the local machine's resources.

+**NB**: the entire command is passed to bash as a single command string.

+### `-f sbash`

+When using `-f sbash`, each generated section is run in the shell, but unlike `-f bash` then are run sequentially.

 ## Usage

 ~~~